Skip to main content Skip to main navigation Skip to search

 $1.5 million for activities in affected regions to foster community wellbeing and connections and strengthen community resilience (previously announced).

-Grants application timings and process
+Grants application process

 Eligibility for grants will vary based on the program.
 These will be detailed in the relevant grant guidelines.